Facts About Schizophrenia And Mental Health

 For some people with schizophrenia, negative symptoms may persist even after positive symptoms have been managed by medication.
 This can present a serious challenge to healthy functioning for these individuals.

-Schizophrenia may also involve cognitive impairments
+Schizophrenia may also cause cognitive impairments

 Along with disordered patterns of thinking, individuals with schizophrenia can also experience deficits in various cognitive functions.
 These may include impaired working memory, difficulties with focus and attention, slower mental processing, difficulty understanding social relationships, and challenges with decision-making and behavior control.